Dubai: Emirati businessman Saeed Juma Al Naboodah passes away

 He was the former chairman of the Dubai Chamber of Commerce and Industry.

-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, posted on social media saying he was one of the "pioneers of business in the Emirates."
+Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, paid tribute to the to the businessman saying he was one of the "pioneers of business in the Emirates."

 ALSO READ: